orgupdate/Apify-Linkedin-Jobs-Scraper/README.md

-# 🚀 LinkedIn Jobs Scraper
+# 🚀 Linkedin Jobs Scraper

-The most efficient way to extract job listings directly from LinkedIn Jobs search results.
+The most efficient way to extract job listings directly from Linkedin Jobs search results.

 [View on Apify Store](#)

 ## 📖 Overview

-The **LinkedIn Jobs Scraper** is a powerful data extraction tool designed to aggregate job listings from the LinkedIn Jobs search engine.
-Since LinkedIn aggregates listings from Glassdoor, LinkedIn, ZipRecruiter, and direct company career pages, this actor serves as a "One-Stop Shop" for global employment data.
+The **Linkedin Jobs Scraper** is a powerful data extraction tool designed to aggregate job listings from the Linkedin Jobs search engine.

 Whether you're building a job board, analyzing labor market trends, or automating lead generation for recruitment, this actor delivers structured, clean data in real-time.

 ## ✨ Key Features

-- **🌍 Multi-Source Aggregation** – Access listings from thousands of job boards via a single LinkedIn search query.
+- **🌍 Multi-Source Aggregation** – Access listings from thousands of job boards via a single Linkedin search query.
 - **🎯 Laser-Focused Filtering** – Filter by specific companies, exact locations, job types (Remote/Contract), and posting dates.
 - **⚡ High Performance** – Optimized for speed and low-compute usage to save costs.
 - **📅 Fresh Data** – Scrape "Posted 3 days ago" or "Today" to get the newest opportunities first.